Partial duality of hypermaps

-We introduce a collection of new operations on hypermaps, partial duality, which include the classical Euler-Poincar\'e dualities as particular cases.
-These operations generalize the partial duality for maps, or ribbon graphs, recently discovered in a connection with knot theory.
-Partial duality is different from previous studied operations of S.~Wilson, G.~Jones, L.~James, and A.~Vince.

-Combinatorially hypermaps may be described in one of three ways: as three involutions on the set of flags ($\tau$-model), or as three permutations on the set of half-edges ($\sigma$-model in orientable case), or as edge 3-colored graphs.
+\begin{fabsmfabstract} We introduce partial duality of hypermaps, which include the classical Euler-Poincaré duality as a particular case.
+Combinatorially, hypermaps may be described in one of three ways: as three involutions on the set of flags (bi-rotation system or $\tau$-model), or as three permutations on the set of half-edges (rotation system or $\sigma$-model in orientable case), or as edge 3-coloured graphs.
 We express partial duality in each of these models.
+We give a formula for the genus change under partial duality. \end{fabsmfabstract} \begin{fabsmfMSC} 05C10, 05C65, 57M15, 57Q15 \end{fabsmfMSC} \begin{fabsmfkeywords} maps, hypermaps, partial duality, permutational models, rotation system, bi-rotation system, edge coloured graphs \end{fabsmfkeywords}